ALuchinsky/vpb_python/README.md

 Python realization for Vectorized Persistence Block vectorization

-The goal is to implement TDAvec library in python using R as a source.
+The goal is to implement TDAvec library in python using R as a source (see GitHub repository https://github.com/alexey-luchinsky/TDAvec)

 The following functions needs to be translated:
 * `computeVPB`:     A Vector Summary of the Persistence Block

     done